 Once home to many Swedish immigrants, Bishop Hill – also known as Utopia on the Prairie – is worth a visit any time of the year.
 Designated as a State Historic Site and a National Historic Landmark, visitors from near and far come to experience this historic village rich in Swedish-American tradition.

-In addition to being the showpiece for Henry County, Bishop Hill also has many festivals and events scheduled throughout the year to help make your visit with us more enjoyable.
-This includes:
+In addition to being a Henry County showpiece, Bishop Hill hosts many festivals and events scheduled throughout the year they include:

 - Valborg Bonfire – A traditional Swedish spring welcome

-- Area Quilt Show at the Colony School
+- Bishop Hill Quilt Show at the Colony School

 - Midsommar Music Festival – Complete with Swedish music and barn dance

 - Annual Country Antique Market

 - Clay and Fiber Fest – Includes pottery, spinning, weaving, and broom making demonstrations

 - Jordbruksdagarna – Ag days featuring traditional 19th century harvest activities

 - Julmarknad – Sights, sounds, and aromas of Christmas past